ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 **IBM Blue Box 3.1.0 Dedicated Cloud features:**

 1. **Multi-tier, hybrid storage pool**: With 3.1.0 comes the support for having a multi-tier Ceph cluster (that is, the ability to provision an all-SSD OSD pool and a Hybrid OSD pool).
 Each Ceph tier is represented as a separate backend in Cinder.
-2. **Blue Box in SoftLayer Portal** Support for inclusion of Blue Box Dedicated into the Softlayer portal.
+2. **Blue Box in SoftLayer Portal**: Support for inclusion of Blue Box Dedicated into the Softlayer portal.
-3. **Box Panel Beta** A Beta release of Box Panel with enhanced capabilities to support a co-managed environment.
+3. **Box Panel Beta**: A Beta release of Box Panel with enhanced capabilities to support a co-managed environment.

 **IBM Blue Box 3.1.0 Local Cloud features:**

-1. **Support for Lenovo**: In addition to the current Cisco UCS platform, a Lenovo curated bill of materials is now supported.
+1. **Support for Lenovo**: In addition to the current Cisco UCS platform, a Lenovo-curated bill of materials is now supported.
-2. **Support for Bluemix Local System**: Bluemix Local System is now supported.
+2. **Support for Bluemix Local System**: The Bluemix Local System is now supported on Blue Box Local (IaaS).

 [**Known Limitations of this Release**](#known-limitations-of-this-release)